Source: Text – Izabela Sobańska-Klekowska, Photographs – Asia Sidorowicz, Video – Marcin Bocian

 where a memorial ceremony took place in memory of the victims of the Częstochowa Ghetto.

-The is how Częstochowa’s ORION TV reported on the event:
+This is how Częstochowa’s ORION TV reported on the event:

-Thank you to Marcin Bocian for videoing the event.
+Thank you to Marcin Bocian for videoing the event:

 Follow us on facebook